Pope Francis meets with top Shiite cleric in Iraq

 It has also seen recent rocket attacks by Iran-backed militias against U.S. military and diplomatic facilities, followed by U.S. airstrikes on militia targets in Iraq and neighboring Syria.
 The violence is linked to the standoff between the U.S. and Iran following Washington’s withdrawal from the 2015 nuclear accord and its imposition of crippling sanctions on Iran.

+Protest violence was also seen in Najaf last year, but abated as the mass anti-government movement that engulfed Iraq gradually petered out.

+A heavy security presence was also awaiting Francis in Ur, where the pope was to preside over an interfaith meeting later Saturday.
+Ur, with its ancient ziggurat, is the traditional birthplace of Abraham, prophet common to Christians, Muslims and Jews.

 Winfield reported from Ur, Iraq.
-Associated Press writer Samya Kullab in Baghdad contributed.
+Associated Press writers Samya Kullab and Qassim Abdul-Zahra in Baghdad contributed.